 Take advantage of movement in your day

 If you can’t make time for a long sweat session, don’t worry — even a little bit of activity — a Microstep — goes a long way.
-Sneak in some exercise by taking advantage of “incidental physical activity” (exercise that fits into your daily life, such as walking or biking to work, and taking the stairs instead of the elevator).
+Sneak in some exercise by taking advantage of “incidental physical activity” (exercise that fits into your daily life, such as walking or biking to work, or taking the stairs instead of the elevator).

 Break up your workout

-If a full hour-long gym session is untenable for you, try breaking your workout into smaller chunks.
+If a full hour-long session is untenable for you, try breaking your workout into smaller chunks.
 If you’re tight on time, get active for, say, 15 minutes twice a day, rather than 30 minutes all at once.

 Making small adjustments to your activity level throughout the day can help you sharpen your body and mind without feeling like you’re sacrificing anything on your to-do list — and could even give you the midday energy boost needed to get everything done.